-- N. E. WINFREY-Professor and Head of Department. - WALTER MOHR-Professor of History, Summer School only. - C. R. LANDIS-Assistant Professor of Social Science, Summer School only. - A. A. McCLANAHAN-Assistant Professor of Government, Summer School only. - DAVID EDWARDS-Professor of European History, Summer School only. - ARLIE FRAVEL-Instructor of Social Science. - 170.-(I)-Ancient History.
+N. E. WINFREY-Professor and Head of Department.

+- WALTER MOHR-Professor of History, Summer School only. - C. R. LANDIS-Assistant Professor of Social Science, Summer School only. - A. A. McCLANAHAN-Assistant Professor of Government, Summer School only. - 170.-(I)-ANCIENT HISTORY.
 A survey of Oriental, Greek and Roman history to the decline and fall of the Roman Empire in the west.
 4 quarter hours.